garystafford/cd-maturity-model/README.md

 - `index.html` file
 - `favicon.ico` file
-- `dist` directory
+- `dist/` directory

 ## Hosting Project on Apache with Docker

 The project includes a `Dockerfile` for local development and hosting of the app, on Apache web server, in a Docker container.
-After running the 'RequireJS Optimization' commands above, then:
+After running the 'RequireJS Optimization' commands above:

 ```bash
 docker build -t apache2 .